top of page

 Previous Cesarean Section

 The International Cesarean Awareness Network, or ICAN, is a great resource for women who are considering a vaginal birth after a C-section.
-We can assist you with an out of hospital vaginal birth after cesarean or VBAC.

 Click here to learn more about a vaginal birth after a caesarean section and get information and support from others.